Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 We start by assessing the dependence of the genetic algorithm described in Section~\ref{sec:genetic_algo} on its tuning parameters.
 For this we first define a set of default parameters: population size $N=100$, crossover proportion $p_\text{cross}=0.1$, and mutation rate $p_\text{mut}=0.001$.

 While keeping two of the default parameters fixed, we vary the third parameter in Figure~\ref{fig:genetic_algo}.
+We report the fitness $f_Q$ in all plots.
+As can be seen from the definition of $f_Q$ as the energy difference between the $1\%$ minimum energy samples for a $1$ microsecond and a $1000$ microsecond full anneal (see Section~\ref{sec:genetic_algo}), the lower the fitness value the better (i.e., more pronounced) the energy evolution during the anneal.

 Figure~\ref{fig:genetic_algo} shows that selecting a low crossover rate ($p_\text{cross}=0.1$) seems to be advantageous.
 However, choosing the population size or the mutation rate to be too low or too high is disadvantageous, thus leading us to the choices $N=100$ and $p_\text{mut}=0.001$.
 The default parameters will be used in the remainder of the simulations.
 Figure~\ref{fig:genetic_algo} (bottom right) shows three runs of the genetic algorithm with default parameters for $500$ generations, demonstrating a stable behavior of the tuned algorithm.
-When tuning a problem instance with our genetic algorithm in the following sections, we will always employ Algorithm~\ref{algo:genetic} with $200$ generations (iterations).
+Whenever we apply Algorithm~\ref{algo:genetic} in the following sections, we will always employ $200$ generations (iterations).